THE PLAIN AND SIMPLE GUIDE TO MUSIC PUBLISHING: What You Need to Know About Protecting and Profiting from Music Copyrights

 There's never been a more successful musician or songwriter who has written a book on the craft.

-Makes you reflect is you really have the goods.
+Makes you reflect if you really have the goods.

-Why is this the best list of music opportunities and music submission information?
+Why is this the best list of music opportunities and submission information?

-Easy.
-It is the authority.
-Like the books before it, this is a great investment in your career.
+Like the reousources listed above, this is a great investment in your career.